aranganath24/ARSC5040_GIS/syllabus.md

 ## Final project

 In addition to the assignments, you must submit a final project, which is due by **Wednesday, May 4, at 11:59 PM**.
-On our final day of class (**April 28**), you will give a brief (~7 minute) "lightning talk" on your project-in-progress, which will allow us to all learn from each other (and perhaps help you identify opportunities for future collaboration).
+On our final day of class (**April 28**), you will give a brief (~7 minute) "lightning talk" on your project-in-progress, which will allow us to all learn from each other (and perhaps help you identify opportunities for future collaboration with your classmates).

 See below for various project options.
-The goal of the projects is to give you an opportunity to make progress on a project that will yield some tangible benefit to you in the future (i.e. a publication, lesson plan, a dataset etc.)
+The goal of the projects is to give you an opportunity to make progress on a project that will yield some tangible benefit to you in the future (i.e. a publication, a lesson plan, a dataset etc.).

+A word of advice: The final project should be a challenging and rewarding experience, but given time constraints, it is important not to overwhelm yourself (and GIS projects have a way of quickly becoming complicated and overwhelming, even if they did not seem so at first).
+If you find yourself getting overwhelmed, please talk to me, and we can find a way to recast the project to keep your workload manageable.

 *Option 1: Replication Exercise*